 I wake up asking myself how will I find the courage to lead the company through this.
 How will I navigate a team of people through something I myself have never navigated?
 Will the core values that my leadership is based upon stand up to the biggest enemy of all—fear?

 Here’s the thing about leadership: If I give up on those values now when they are most needed and hardest to stand by, then everything I’ve done or said up to this point is a sham.
-I’ll be as faux as those vegan leather pants everyone is wearing.
+I’ll be as faux as vegan leather pants.

 I guess I’m writing this as much to motivate others as I am to remind myself of what I need to do.
 Leadership and the values that support it can’t come and go when it’s hard, they have to be a constant thing that you do, no matter what.